[Skip to Content]

 Some foods look OK from the ingredient list, but while being made they can come in contact with egg.
 This is called cross-contamination.
 Look for advisory statements such as "may contain egg," "processed in a facility that also processes egg," or "manufactured on equipment also used for egg."
 Not all companies label for cross-contamination, so if in doubt, call or email the company to be sure.

 You and anyone else preparing your food should wash hands well with soap and water before touching it.
 Always wash your hands before eating.
 If you don't have soap and water, you can use hand-cleaning wipes.
 But don't use hand sanitizer gels or sprays.
-Hand sanitizers only get rid of germs — they don't get rid of egg proteins.
+Hand sanitizers can get rid of germs, but they don't get rid of egg proteins.

 At home, keep foods that contain egg in a separate part of your kitchen so they don't contaminate your food.
 When preparing food, wash dishes and utensils with dishwashing soap and hot water to remove any traces of egg.

-When eating away from home, keep your epinephrine auto-injector with you and make sure that it hasn't expired.
+When eating away from home, keep your two doses of epinephrine with you and make sure they haven't expired.
 Also, tell the people preparing or serving your food about the egg allergy.
 Sometimes, you may want to bring food with you that you know is safe.
 Don't eat at the restaurant if the chef, manager, or owner seems uncomfortable with your request for a safe meal.

 What Else Should I Know?